mmckelvy/notes/README.md

 You can add any number of tags to a note, just separate each tag with a comma.

-5. You can create todos by starting a line with a pair of brackets:
+**5. You can create todos by starting a line with a pair of brackets:**

 ```
 # 2024-08-10 14:41